turingschool/backend-curriculum-site/module1/lessons/introducing_hashes.md

 7. Get all the keys in your Hash.
 What kind of object does that method return?
 8. Get all the values in your Hash.
 What kind of object does that method return?
 9. Assign a new value to the `:vocalist` key of your hash.
 10. How has `keys` changed after the last step?
 How has `values` changed?
-What

 ## Extension Practice